-In response to Coronavirus (COVID-19), the Treasury and the IRS recently announced changes to the tax deadline.
+In response to coronavirus (COVID-19), the Treasury and the IRS recently announced changes to the tax deadline.

-The federal tax filing deadline has been extended to July 15, 2020.
+The federal tax filing deadline has been extended to May 17, 2021.
 Taxpayers getting a refund are encouraged to file their taxes now to get their money in this time of need.

-Some good news, this also means that you have until July 15 to make contributions to your IRA for 2019.
+This also means that you have until May 17, 2021 to make a 2020 contribution to your IRA and make an impact on your taxes.
 We’ve summed up what this deadline extension means for you below.

-Extended Deadline for 2019 IRA Contributions and Workplace-Based Retirement Plans
+Extended Deadline for 2020 IRA Contributions and Workplace-Based Retirement Plans

-Because the federal tax filing deadline has been extended to July 15, 2020, the deadline for making a 2019 IRA contribution is now also extended to July 15, 2020.
+Because the federal tax filing deadline has been extended to May 17, 2021, the deadline for making a 2020 IRA contribution is now also extended to May 17, 2021.

 Extended Deadline for Tax Owed on Gross Income from IRA/Work-Based Retirement Plan Distributions

-If you owe 10% additional tax on amounts includible in gross income from an early distribution that you took from your IRA or workplace-based retirement plan in 2019, the reporting and payment of the 10% additional tax has been extended to July 15, 2020.
+If you owe 10% additional tax on amounts includible in gross income from an early distribution that you took from your IRA or workplace-based retirement plan in 2020, the reporting and payment of the 10% additional tax has been extended to May 17, 2021.

 TurboTax Has You Covered